All posts

 • useToolData is a React hook that gives your component the data the AI model sent.
 The generic types <unknown, ContactData> mean we don’t care about the tool input, but we expect the output to match our ContactData shape.

 • The if (!output) return null check handles the brief moment before data arrives.
+You can replace this with a loading skeleton if you prefer (see error handling patterns).

 The rest is standard React with Tailwind classes.
 Nothing framework-specific about the UI itself.